Voice Search: The Rise and What it Means for Your SEO Pt. 1

 The single most important factor for having your website pop up with a voice search is by ranking in the top three on page one.
 I am referring to the top three organic results on Google.
 Also by having SERP features that appear alongside your link enhanced your results.
 It gives your page an even better chance of showing up.

 While being in the top three organic results is important, there is more you can do.
 Follow these proven tactics to improve your chances.
 These steps include:

 - Improving the load time of your website.

 - Establishing a web of links both internally on your site and through external sources like your social media, or a separate blog.

 Content is also extremely important.
 Especially, with the length and readability of your website’s pages having a significant impact on your ranking.
 The inclusion of relevant keywords in your page titles is another major way to boost your chances of appearing in a voice search query.

 Voice search is a relatively new phenomenon.
-Staying ahead of the game now is your best bet to increasing web traffic in the future.
+Staying ahead of the game now is your best bet to increasing your web traffic in the future.
 This brief introduction to the topic hopefully helps spark some ideas for your future optimization efforts, but stick around.
-Our next post will dive into more detail about how to leverage your position as an organic first-page search result to greater success over voice search.
+Our next post will dive into more detail about how to leverage your position as an organic first-page search ranking to greater success over voice search.